 The only real downside is the initial cost and the cost of the cartridges at £20 ($30USD)

-2. Lifesaver 4000UF – Best If Money Is No Object
+2. Lifesaver – Best If Money Is No Object

 The bottle holds 750ml (25oz) of water which is bigger than the Geopress, is made from hard BPS and BPA free plastic and is clear so you can see how much water is left.

 So what’s the downside for all this impressive wizardry?
 Well the price-tag of course!
-Although in 2023, the Lifesaver has dropped in price and now matches the Geopress, the replacement filters cost almost half as much as the bottle itself.
+The replacement filters cost half as much as the bottle itself.
 Ouch!
 However, the filters do last 16 times as longer than the Geopress so that probably justifies the cost.

-So if you want the best of the best and you’re happy to part with your hard earned cash, then go for this one.
+So if you want the best of the best and you’re happy to invest your hard earned cash, then go for this one.
 Just make sure you don’t leave it behind somewhere or you’ll be kicking yourself for a long time!

 3. Water-to-go Bottle – Best Budget Water Bottle With Filter For Travel or Hiking